abergs/docs-playground/src/guide/errors.md

 ### missing_register_token

 ##### Reason
-You receive this error when you call `p.register(registerToken)` - but the value of `registerToken` is empty or invalid.
+You receive this error when you call `p.register(registerToken)` but the value of `registerToken` is empty or invalid.

 ##### Solution

-Make sure you have a expected value in your `registerToken`.
-Hint: It should start with `register_`.

-You obtain a register token from your backend by calling the `/register/token` endpoint.
+Make sure you have an expected value in your `registerToken`.
+Obtain a register token from your backend by calling the `/register/token` endpoint.
+It should start with `register_`.

 ### unknown_credential

 ##### Reason
-You receive this error when you call `p.signinWith*()` - but the passkey that was used is not registered in our system.
+You receive this error when you call `p.signinWith*()` but the passkey that was used is not registered in our system.
 This can happen if the passkey has been deleted on the server (e.g. removing it in your app UI or the Admin Console) but still exists on a users device.

 ##### Solution

-The solution is to remove the Passkey from the user device.
-This can be done in the Browser Settings or on the Operating Systems Credential Manager.
+The solution is to remove the passkey from the user device.
+This can be done in the Browser's settings or on the Operating Systems Credential Manager.

 ### alias_used